Search

 Dr. Akolisa Anyaduba

 My name is Dr. Ako Anyaduba.
-I am a Family Physician based in Red Deer, AB.
-I do community family practice, hospitalist (at Red Deer Regional Hospital) and rural emergency calls at Innisfail, AB.
+I am a family physician based in Red Deer, Alberta.
+I do community family practice, hospitalist (at Red Deer Regional Hospital), and rural emergency calls at Innisfail, Alberta.
 I am a clinical lecturer with University of Calgary and University of Alberta.
 I am on the board of the Red Deer PCN.
 I represent Red Deer PCN on the Alberta Pain Strategy Models of Care Working Group.
-I love my town of Red Deer, AB and will continue to work with the community to make Red Deer, AB, the best city in Alberta.
+I love my town of Red Deer and will continue to work with the community to make it the best city in Alberta.

 Why are you volunteering to serve on this committee?

-I joined the Membership Advisory Committee with the aim to get a working knowledge and experience of the governance and advocacy activities of the ACFP.
-This work will help me contribute positively to the wonderful work that ACFP does for its members.
+I joined the Member Engagement and Recognition Committee with the aim to get a working knowledge and experience of the governance and advocacy activities of the ACFP.
+This work will help me contribute positively to the wonderful work that the ACFP does for its members.

 What about the ACFP’s work for you find most valuable?

-I value ACFP’s focus on its members.
-ACFP is palpably passionate about the welfare of its members and consistently works at improving its members.
-It consistently advocates for its members and Family Medicine in general.
+I value the ACFP’s focus on its members.
+The ACFP is palpably passionate about the welfare of its members and consistently works at improving its members.
+It consistently advocates for its members and family medicine in general.

 Dr. Cian Hackett